Using Hole Saws with Hand Drills

 RPM = SFM / (.26 x saw diameter)

 Use a variable-speed (or geared) hand drill with good grips, use sharp saws, and approximate the RPM with the amount of trigger pull on the drill, especially on harder materials.
-Softer materials like aluminum, you can use 180 SFM as a good starting number.
-With carbide tipped saws, you can safety 2x the SFM number.
 With metals, put a drop of oil on the saw while cutting.
-Consider adding a small hole inside the periphery of the larger sawed hole before sawing, to let chips escape the cut.
-The smaller the drill the higher the RPM, which can be counter-intuitive, so go slow!
+Consider adding a small hole inside the periphery of the larger sawed hole before sawing to let chips escape the cut.
+The smaller the drill, the higher the RPM, which can be counter-intuitive, so go slow!
+The same formula can be used for drill diameters.

 0 comments